sourcegraph/handbook/content/sales/sdrteam.md

 - **Sales Accepted Opportunity (SAO):** - if the Opportunity meets the minimum requirements for a “Sales Accepted Opportunity”, the AE updates the Stage to “Qualification” or beyond in Salesforce

-  - **Note:** this action will trigger a checkbox field to be checked on the Opportunity Record called “Sales Accepted Opportunity”
+  - **NOTE:** this action will trigger a checkbox field to be checked on the Opportunity Record called “Sales Accepted Opportunity”
   - This is how SDR Quota is tracked and is the ultimate metric we are driving towards

 - **Closed-Lost** - if the Opportunity doesn’t meet the requirements of a Sales Accepted Opportunity and we don’t reasonably feel that we can reach that stage with this given contact/account, the AE moves the Opportunity to Closed-Lost and no SDR credit is awarded